 A Canadian-controlled company or a Canadian citizen or permanent resident of Canada must own: (a) the master recording of the music featured in the Project; and (b) the Project.

-By entering STORYHIVE 2021 Voices and completing a Submission, each Project Lead and team member consents to the use by TELUS of their names, city of residence, photograph, voice and image for publicity purposes in all media, without payment, compensation, or notification.
-Each Project Lead and team member also consents to the exhibition and reproduction of their Project on any TELUS Platform, as well as the Website, at community screenings, on various social media channels and any distribution by partners of TELUS.
+By entering the STORYHIVE program and completing a Submission, each Project Lead and Team Member consents to the use by TELUS of their names, city of residence, photograph, voice and image for publicity purposes in all media, without payment, compensation, or notification.
+Each Project Lead and Team Member also consents to the exhibition and reproduction of their Project on any TELUS Platform, as well as the Project page and Website, at community screenings, on various social media channels and any distribution by partners of TELUS.

-TELUS reserves the right, in its sole discretion, to cancel, terminate, modify or suspend STORYHIVE 2021 Voices, in whole or in part, at any time.
-TELUS will not be liable to you or to any third-party for any cancellation, termination, modification or suspension of STORYHIVE 2021 Voices.
+TELUS reserves the right, in its sole discretion, to cancel, terminate, modify or suspend this STORYHIVE program, in whole or in part, at any time.
+TELUS will not be liable to you or to any third-party for any cancellation, termination, modification or suspension of this STORYHIVE program.
 Your continued use of or access to the Website following the posting of any changes constitutes acceptance of those changes.

 IMPOSSIBILITY TO ACT DUE TO FORCE MAJEURE.

-TELUS will not be liable to you for any damages for a failure to operate STORYHIVE 2021 Voices in accordance with these Terms in any case where its incapacity to act results from circumstances or a situation beyond its control, in TELUS’ sole discretion, or because of a strike, lock-out or any other labour dispute in its company or those of businesses which services are used for holding STORYHIVE 2021 Voices, war, riot, insurrection, earthquake, terrorism, civil commotion, fire, flood, accident, storm or any other act of nature.
+TELUS will not be liable to you for any damages for a failure to operate this STORYHIVE program in accordance with these Terms in any case where its incapacity to act results from circumstances or a situation beyond its control, in TELUS’ sole discretion, or because of a strike, lock-out or any other labour dispute in its company or those of businesses which services are used for holding this STORYHIVE program, war, riot, insurrection, earthquake, terrorism, civil commotion, fire, flood, accident, storm or any other act of nature.

 DECISIONS OF TELUS.

-All decisions of TELUS regarding STORYHIVE 2021 Voices are final and binding.
+All decisions of TELUS regarding this STORYHIVE program are final and binding.

-If you have any questions regarding your eligibility or the eligibility of your team members, your Project or the Grants, or would like a hardcopy of these Terms mailed to you, please email us here: firstname.lastname@example.org
+If you have any questions regarding the eligibility of your Team Members, your Project or the Grants, or would like a hardcopy of these Terms mailed to you, please email us here: firstname.lastname@example.org